ab4d/Ab4d.SharpEngine.Samples/README.md

 The following features are supported by the current version:
 - Using any coordinate system (y-up or z-up, right-handed or left-handed)
 - Many SceneNode objects (boxes, spheres, planes, cones, lines, poly-lines, curves, etc.)
+- Render line caps (arrows, etc.), line with pattern, poly-lines with mitter or bevel connections, hidden lines
 - Object instancing (InstancedMeshNode)
 - Cameras: TargetPositionCamera, FirstPersonCamera, FreeCamera, MatrixCamera
 - Camera controllers with rotate around mouse position, zoom to position and other advanced functions
 - Lights: AmbientLight, DirectionalLight, PointLight, SpotLight, CameraLight
 - Effects: StandardEffect, SolidColorEffect, VertexColorEffect, ThickLineEffect
+- Improved visual quality with super-sampling and multi-sampling
+- Render vector and bitmap text
 - ReaderObj to read 3D models from obj files
 - Import 3D objects from glTF files and export the scene to glTF file by using [Ab4d.SharpEngine.glTF](https://www.nuget.org/packages/Ab4d.SharpEngine.glTF)
 - Assimp importer that uses a third-party library to import 3D models from almost any file format